kubapeter/portfolio/Coursera Courses/Specializations/JavaScript for Beginners/JavaScript Basics/Week 2/README.md

 - `` `the square of ${myNum} is ${myNum * myNum}` `` (backticks! \` and not ' )
 - string methods
 - refactoring
-- fuctions: definition, parameters, return value, anonymus functions, first-class citizenship, function assigned to variable
+- fuctions: definition, parameters, return value, first-class citizenship, function assigned to variable
-- `var anonym_function = function () {...}`
+- `var anonymFunction = function () {...}`, anonymus functions
+- `var arrowFunction = anyString => anyString.toUpperCase()`, arrow functions
+- function and method is the same concept in JavaScript
+- `window` object

 ## Coding practice